aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/track-document-conversion-progress/_index.md

 ---
 title: Track Document Conversion Progress with C++
 linktitle: Track Document Conversion Progress
 type: docs
 weight: 970
 url: /cpp/track-document-conversion-progress/
 description: Learn how to track document conversion progress in C++ using Aspose.Cells to enhance application usability.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

 Sometimes converting large Excel files can take some time.
 During this time, you might want to show the document conversion progress instead of just a loading screen to enhance the usability of your application.
 Aspose.Cells supports tracking document conversion progress by providing the [**IPageSavingCallback**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/ipagesavingcallback/) interface.
 The [**IPageSavingCallback**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/ipagesavingcallback/) interface provides [**PageStartSaving**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/ipagesavingcallback/pagestartsaving/) and [**PageEndSaving**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/ipagesavingcallback/pageendsaving/) methods that you can implement in your custom class.
-You may also control which pages are rendered as demonstrated in the `TestPageSavingCallback` custom class.
+You may also control which pages are rendered, as demonstrated in the `TestPageSavingCallback` custom class.

 ## **Track Document Conversion Progress**

-The following code sample loads the [source Excel file](94896151.xlsx) and prints its conversion progress in the console by using the `TestPageSavingCallback` custom class that implements the [**IPageSavingCallback**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/ipagesavingcallback/) interface.
+The following code sample loads the [source Excel file](94896151.xlsx) and prints its conversion progress in the console, using the `TestPageSavingCallback` custom class that implements the [**IPageSavingCallback**](https://reference.aspose.com/cells/cpp/aspose.cells.rendering/ipagesavingcallback/) interface.

 ## **Sample Code**

 ```cpp
 #include <iostream>